ilnprj/Localizator/README.md

 - **SwitchTypeParser**
   - Developer may be set type Parsing in this script.
   - The script can be located in the same scene as the Localizator calls.
 So in the scene before, for example "Loading" scene.
+  - Script sets autofill UI.Dropdown, which fill all available languages.
+Also Dropdown component auto sets in current lang.
+  - Add loading available languages in Localizator from files .xml, json.
+- **Locale**
+  - Scripts that provides all load and save parameters to Language (Prefs)

 #### Type of Localization files: